b17fr13nds/b17fr13nds.github.io/content/posts/seccon_toy2.md

 ## **TOY/2:**

 this weekend we played as P1G SEKAI and managed to qualify to the finals.
-TOY/2 was a challenge I solved in this challenge we’re given a C++ binary that emulates some 16-bit architecture.
+TOY/2 was a challenge I solved.

+in this challenge we’re given a C++ binary that emulates some 16-bit architecture.

 it had several instructions, one of them included an oob bug: